manuel-rabade/arduino-chibios-rpi/README.md

 #### Boot

-Power your Raspberry Pi and upload build/ch.bin using XModem.
+Power your Raspberry Pi and upload arduino-chibios-rpi/build/ch.bin using XModem.

 ## Serial console

-Once ChibiOS has been uploaded the following commands can be used in the serial console:
+Once ChibiOS has been uploaded the following commands are available in the serial shell:

-* status: see virtual Arduino status
+* status: get virtual Arduinos status
 * pause [arduino #]: pause operation of a virtual Arduino
 * resume [arduino #]: resume operation of a virtual Arduino
 * log [arduino #]: get the serial buffer of a virtual Arduino